History of the Ming dynasty: Self-sufficient agriculture, surpluses, and urbanization

 A Ming porcelain jar with a scene of cavalrymen fighting, from the reign of the Jiajing Emperor (1522–1566) – Guimet Museum, Paris.
 By the late Ming dynasty, Chinese society had transformed into a consumer society.
 The social elite were expected to possess the discernment to differentiate between high-quality products and inferior ones.
 They were also expected to be knowledgeable about rare and exotic plants suitable for their gardens.

 The Hongwu Emperor's reforms aimed to support agriculture and increase agricultural production in order to create self-sufficient communities that did not rely on trade.
-The emperor believed that trade would be limited to cities.
-However, the surplus of food produced as a result of these reforms led to farmers selling their products.
+The Emperor believed that trade would be limited to cities.
+However, the surplus of food generated by these reforms led farmers to sell their products.
 Initially, trade occurred along communication routes, but by the mid-Ming dynasty, farmers began selling their goods in nearby towns as well.
 As trade networks expanded to connect cities and villages, rural households also began participating in traditional urban crafts, such as weaving and the production of cotton and silk clothing.
 By the end of the Ming dynasty, conservative Confucianists expressed concern that the adoption of urban customs by peasants was undermining the traditional social order and leading to decadence.

 The growing commercialization of social relations in China had a significant impact not only on farmers, but also on landowners, who were often the source of state officials.
 Traditionally, officials were expected to be humble and not use their position for personal gain.
 They were known for walking from their countryside homes to the cities where they worked.
 However, during the reign of the Zhengde Emperor, officials began to travel in luxurious palanquins and acquire spacious houses in prestigious cities, abandoning their simple countryside lifestyles.
 By the end of the Ming dynasty, wealth had become the primary factor in determining social status, even more important than holding a high-ranking official position.